-Parents and Parents and guardians should work in partnership with Moor House and its Guardians staff in relation to any issues pertinent to E-Safety in the spirit of collaboration and to best protect the well-being of the child.
-6 Where possible, parents and guardians should implement parental control systems to limit Internet access to safe content only.
-Endorse (by signature) the student AUP.
-Keep up to date with issues through newsletters and other opportunities Inform teacher / Headteacher of any Online Safety concerns Technical Support • Ensure the school's ICT infrastructure is as secure as possible and is Provider protected from misuse or malicious attack Ensure users may only access the school network using an approved password Support the school to ensure that platforms selected by the school for Online/Remote learning meet safeguarding and online safety requirements Maintain and inform the Senior Leadership Team of issues relating to filtering Keep up to date with Online Safety technical information and update others as relevant Ensure use of the network is regularly monitored in order that any misuse can be reported to the Online Safety Lead for investigation Ensure monitoring systems are implemented and updated Ensure all security updates are applied (including anti-virus and Windows) Sign an extension to the Staff AUP detailing their extra responsibilities
+Guardians staff in relation to any issues pertinent to E-Safety in the spirit of collaboration and to best protect the well-being of the child. • Where perciple, parents and guardians should implement parental control • Where possible, parents and guardians should implement parental control systems to limit Internet access to safe content only.
+Endorse (by signature) the student AUP. • Keep up to date with issues through newsletters and other opportunities • Inform teacher / Headteacher of any Online Safety concerns Technical Cumment Technical Support • Ensure the school's ICT infrastructure is as secure as possible and is Provider protected from misuse or malicious attack • Ensure users may only access the school network using an approved password • Support the school to ensure that platforms selected by the school for Online/Remote learning meet safeguarding and online safety requirements • Maintain and inform the Senior Leadership Team of issues relating to filtering • Keep up to date with Online Safety technical information and update others as relevant • Ensure use of the network is regularly monitored in order that any misuse can be reported to the Online Safety Lead for investigation Ensure monitoring systems are implemented and updated • Ensure all security updates are applied (including anti-virus and Windows) • Sign an extension to the Staff AUP detailing their extra responsibilities · Sign an extension to the stan Aor detailing their extra responsibilities